Chemists Without Borders

-Chemists Without Borders is a non-profit, international humanitarian organization working on solving humanitarian problems in a number of countries using the expertise of chemists but also with a number of non-chemists.
+Chemists Without Borders is a non-profit, international humanitarian organization working on solving humanitarian problems in a number of countries using the expertise of chemists and others.
 In Bangladesh, for example, we are working with high schools to educate students on the health hazards of arsenic in drinking water.
 In two of those schools, we have been able to raise funds to replace their wells contaminated with arsenic.
-This project will bring safe water to about 4000 people.
-We are also developing a Health Education Course for Bangladesh elementary and secondary students.
-We are setting up a facility to manufacture inexpensive test strips to measure arsenic concentration in water and another facility to measure arsenic concentration in rice.
+This project brought safe water to about 4000 students.
+We have also developed a Health Education Course for Bangladesh elementary and secondary students.
+We now have a model that we think could solve the arsenic contamination of drinking water nationwide, and we are working to validate it in one high school district.

 We are also developing chemistry kits using small quantities of chemicals for high school students in Sierra Leone.
 This will allow schools without a laboratory to still do science experiments.